survivejs/webpack-book/manuscript/building_with_webpack/06_hosting_on_github_pages.md

 ## Archiving Old Versions

 *gh-pages* provides an `add` option that is useful for archival purposes.
-This is great especially for documentation sites.
+This is great, especially for documentation sites.
 The idea goes as follows:

 1. Copy the old version of the site in a temporary directory and remove *archive* directory from it.
 You can name the archival directory as you want.
 2. Clean and build the project.